 Unless you bring your own chair and umbrella, you’ll want to hit up one of the beachfront places.
 You can rent them for the day or just head to one of the restaurants.
 As long as you order something, you can use theirs.

 From paddleboarding to kite surfing, Bucerias offers a variety of water activities for adventure enthusiasts.

 For a little more action, you can rent a SUP (stand-up paddleboard).
 Bucerias Surf rents them out for $15 an hour, and they also do outdoor adventure excursions.

-One of the most fun things to do in Bucerias is go on a bike ride.
-Bici Bucerias has bikes for rent, and they also have a few tours, including a popular 3-hour food tour.
+One of the most fun things to do in Bucerias is bike riding.
+Bici Bucerias has bikes for rent and a few tours, including a popular 3-hour food tour.